-This amendment alters Reclassification and Realignment Policy as it relates to the conference placement of UIL member charter schools.
-The language allows UIL staff the option to place charter schools as much as one (1) conference above the conference for which their enrollment qualifies.
+Amendment that alters Reclassification and Realignment Policy related to the conference placement of UIL member charter schools and traditional high schools in school districts with high schools in more than three conferences.
+The language aligns with current practice for placing charter schools in conferences and allows staff the option to place charter schools as much as one (1) conference above the conference for which their enrollment qualifies if specific criteria exist.
+The amendment proposes to better align policy for traditional high schools and charter schools in similar circumstances.